AhmedCharfeddine/Haraka/README.md

 ## Roadmap

+🔹 Add support for numbers to support their corresponding Arabic letter.
 🔹 Improve word suggestions using a Trie
 🔹 Add support for common Arabic phrases
 🔹 Implement a GUI version